nawabahmadreshi/documentation/pages/getting-started/creating-links-in-apps.md

 {% ingredient buo-overview %}{% endingredient %}

-## Assemble link parameters
+## Assemble link parameters and generate the links

 Define the analytics tags and control parameters, and generate the link by referencing the `BranchUniversalObject` you created:

 {% highlight js %}
 branchUniversalObject.generateShortUrl({
   "feature" : "sample-feature",
-  "alias" : "sample-alias",
   "channel" : "sample-channel",
   "stage" : "sample-stage"
 }, {